grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 }]
 ```

-In your App plugin code you can then fetch data using the data proxy by constructing the data proxy url like this.
+In your app plugin's code, you can then fetch data using the data proxy by constructing the data proxy URL like this:

 ```typescript title="src/dataproxy-api-example.ts"
 import { getBackendSrv } from '@grafana/runtime';